Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

 Since the symmetric monoidal structure on $\sC$ distributes over coproducts we see:

 Now we define the circle product by:

-We can now check that the construction $C \mapsto F_C$ defines a monoidal functor from symmetric sequences under the circle product to endofunctors under composition.
-An operad $\sO$ is a symmetric sequence which is a monoid for the circle product; the associated endofunctor is then a monad (see \cite[\S 11]{Rez97} for additional details).
+This is part of a monoidal structure on symmetric sequences such that the construction $C \mapsto T_C$ defines a monoidal functor to the category of endofunctors with composition product.
+An operad $\sO$ is a symmetric sequence which is a monoid for the circle product; the associated endofunctor is then a monad (see \cite[\S~11]{Rez97} for additional details).

 \begin{rmk} The category of operads in $\sSet$ can be constructed as the category of $\sSet$-valued models for a graded simplicial algebraic theory.
 As in \cite[App.~A]{Rez96} one can construct the free monoid with respect to the circle product on a symmetric sequence.
-Regarding the $\Sigma_n$ set $\Sigma_n\times \underline{i}$ as a symmetric sequence concentrated in degree $n$ (and the empty set elsewhere), we can apply this free construction to the symmetric sequences $\{\Sigma_n \times \underline i\}_{(n,i)\in \bN\times \bN}$ to define an $\bN$-graded algebraic theory, whose algebras are operads in $\Set$.
+Regarding the $\Sigma_n$-set $\Sigma_n\times \underline{i}$ as a symmetric sequence concentrated in degree $n$ (and the empty set elsewhere), we can apply this free construction to the symmetric sequences $\{\Sigma_n \times \underline i\}_{(n,i)\in \bN\times \bN}$ to define an $\bN$-graded algebraic theory whose algebras are operads in $\Set$.
 The category of simplicial operads is the associated category of models in $\sSet$. \end{rmk}

-The following standard result gives criteria for identifying when the category of algebras over an operad is simplicially enriched. \begin{prop} Suppose that $\cC$ is a bicomplete simplicial symmetric monoidal category $\cC$ such that: \begin{hypothenumerate} \item There is a symmetric monoidal functor $ i\colon \sSet\rightarrow \cC$ defining the simplicial tensor. \item The monoidal product in $\cC$ commutes with countable coproducts and either \begin{hypothenumerate} \item reflexive coequalizers or \item filtered colimits. \end{hypothenumerate}
+The following standard result gives criteria for identifying when the category of algebras over an operad is simplicially enriched. \begin{prop} Suppose that $\cC$ is a bicomplete simplicial symmetric monoidal category such that: \begin{hypothenumerate} \item There is a symmetric monoidal functor $ i\colon \sSet\rightarrow \cC$ defining the simplicial tensor. \item The monoidal product in $\cC$ commutes with countable coproducts and either \begin{hypothenumerate} \item reflexive coequalizers or \item filtered colimits. \end{hypothenumerate}

-\end{hypothenumerate} Then for any operad $\sO$ of simplicial sets, the category of $\sO$-algebras in $\cC$ is a bicomplete simplicial category. \end{prop} \completeblock{ \begin{proof} To unclutter the notation we will surpress the symmetric monoidal functor $i$ in the arguments below.

-Let $T_{\sO}$ be the monad associated to the operad $\sO$.
-Suppose that $I$ indexes either a reflexive coequalizer or filtered colimit diagram, depending on which part of hypothesis \eqref{it:tensor-commutes} holds.
-Since colimits commute with coproducts, we see that $T_{\sO}$ commutes with colimits over $I$: